-- Duration: The Order is in effect until revoked or modified.
-Governor Murphy issued Executive Order No. 142 on May 13, 2020, allowing construction projects to resume, subject to several restrictions, and permitting gatherings or recreational businesses in which attendees remain in their vehicles.
-Non-essential retail stores may reopen for curbside pickup so long as the business adopts policies that meet the Order's enumerated requirements, including ensuring transactions are handled in advance by remote means wherever feasible. - Penalty: The penalty for failure to comply with the Order may be imposed under, among other statutes, N.J.S.A.
+- Duration: Governor Murphy announced the immediate revocation of the Order on June 9, 2020, which was originally in effect until revoked or modified. - Penalty: The penalty for failure to comply with the Order may be imposed under, among other statutes, N.J.S.A.
 App.
 A:9-49 and -50, the violation of which is a disorderly conduct violation and is punishable by a fine up to \$1,000, up to six months imprisonment, or both.
 On April 2, 2020, Governor Murphy announced an intent to impose penalties including fines of up to \$10,000 and up to eighteen months imprisonment for violations of the Order. - Essential Businesses: Unlike the CISA guidelines, New Jersey's Executive Order does not identify Essential Businesses but rather denotes the closure of all recreational and entertainment businesses, as well as only permitting restaurants to serve food for consumption off-premises.
 All businesses or non-profits in the state are ordered to accommodate their workforce where practicable to telework or work from home and make their best efforts to reduce the size of on-site staff.